cloud-apim/otoroshictl/documentation/docs/sidecar/index.md

 sidebar_position: 1
 ---

-# Mesh sidecar
+# The mesh sidecar

 This page is still being written.
 Please be patient :)

-otoroshictl sidecar allow to create a service mesh that can work inside and/or outside a kubernetes cluster
+`otoroshictl` sidecar allow to create a service mesh that can work inside and/or outside a kubernetes cluster

 ```bash
 $ otoroshictl sidecar -h